-SF’s Shop local ethic disrupted by click-here convenience
+SF’s shop local ethic disrupted by click-here convenience

 The transformation Terplan and others talk about is particularly acute in San Francisco.
 Not only have e-commerce sales grown steadily – representing 8.3 percent of all U.S. retail sales in the last quarter of 2016, from just over five percent five years ago, according to the U.S. Census Bureau – but this encroachment is happening here at the same time as commercial real estate rates have skyrocketed.

-So Steven LeMay at Retro Fit on Valencia Street is moving not because he lacks customers who come for the experience of finding cast-off gems in his vintage store.
-He’s leaving because the new landlord wants more rent.
+Steven LeMay at Retro Fit is facing the possibility of having to relocate after 21 years on Valencia Street not because he lacks customers who come for the experience of finding cast-off gems in his vintage store, but because the new landlord wants more rent.
 Others, like Laura James, closed Ruby, a gallery boutique, because of the competition from e-commerce.

 “The days of a small-time entrepreneur with a passion opening on the corridor are mostly over,” said Sean Quigley, president of the Valencia Street Merchant Association and owner of the 25-year-old curiosities store Paxton Gate at 766 Valencia St. that may have been one of the first stores on Valencia to offer shoppers a different experience by the very nature of its merchandise.